lw8192/Red-Team-Rising/Windows/Readme.md

 Captured hashes will be stored in the logs folder, in a .txt file named for the protcol-hash type- and IP captured from.
 Crack Hashes from responder:

-    john hashes.txt   #John the Ripper willa utomatically detect the format of hashes collected by Responder.
+    john hashes.txt   #John the Ripper will automatically detect the format of hashes collected by Responder.
     hashcat -m 5500   #NTLMv1 (hashes captured from using a tool like Responder)
     hashcat -m 5600   #NTLMv2 (hashes captured from using a tool like Responder)